apache/couchdb/share/doc/src/api/local.rst

 Deletes the specified local document.
 The semantics are identical to deleting a standard document in the specified database, except that the document is not replicated.
-See :ref:`api-del-doc`.
+See :ref:`api/doc.delete`.

 ``COPY /db/_local/local-doc``
 =============================